 CDL License Agreement Checklist

 This document provides an overview for information resource providers of the terms that should be included in license agreements with the California Digital Library for electronic resources of all types.
-More detailed information is available in the CDL Standard license agreement.
+More detailed information is available in the CDL standard license agreement (for vendors)

 See sections below: